smallcorgi/3D-Deepbox/README.md

 # 3D Bounding Box Estimation Using Deep Learning and Geometry

-A Tensorflow implementation of the paper ["3D Bounding Box Estimation Using Deep Learning and Geometry"] (https://arxiv.org/abs/1612.00496). by Fu-Hsiang Chan
+A Tensorflow implementation of the paper: Mousavian, Arsalan, et al. [3D Bounding Box Estimation Using Deep Learning and Geometry](https://arxiv.org/abs/1612.00496) by Fu-Hsiang Chan.

 The aim of this project is to predict the size of the bounding box and orientation of the object in 3D space from a single two dimensional image.